-We can all agree how difficult it can be to catch a cute little guinea pig in order to groom, stroke and cuddle them.
+A question we get asked a lot is how to hold guinea pigs.
+We can all agree how difficult it can be to catch a cute little guinea pig.
+Even if all we want to do is groom, stroke and cuddle them.
 Guinea pigs are timid creatures and surprisingly fast runners!

-It can be tempting to simply reach in and grab or pin your guinea pig in order to pick them up but this is very dangerous since they have delicate bones.
-If you fail to pick up your guinea pig correctly they could get seriously hurt plus it makes the whole experience for your furry little guinea pig friend rather terrifying.
+It can be tempting to simply reach in and grab or pin your guinea pig in order to pick them up.
+This is very dangerous since they have delicate bones.
+If you fail to pick up your guinea pig correctly they could get seriously hurt.
+Plus it makes the whole experience for your furry little guinea pig friend rather terrifying.

 How you should pick up a guinea pig